Sight Fishing 101 – Tips and Tricks

 Doing this before you start fishing can prove to be a massive and taking the time to carefully make a mental map of the river bed and structures is just as important as to what lures or bait you might be using.

 Another painful mistake that many sight fishermen make is eagerly throwing a lure right in on top of a fish as soon as they see one.
 This is a great way to spook a fish and ruin your chances at catching a trophy.

-When sight fishing, be sure to take your time and study the fish you’re after once you’ve sighted them.
+Be sure to take your time and study the fish you’re after once you’ve sighted them.
 Pay attention to whether the fish is on bed, or cruising around in search of baitfish or another meal.

 Studying the fish’s behavior will give you an idea of how you need to approach it in order to get a bite.

 Sight fishing is a great way of finding and catching trophy fish, but if you get too close to a mature game fish, odds are that it will be gone for good.
 Getting just within range of a large fish without scaring it away is a very delicate process that takes practice and skill to achieve.